chadblack/2026ELA/docs/calendar.md

 **Thursday: No class.**

-Finish your film review, which must be smart, clever, and plugged in to this semester’s themes.
+Finish your film review, which must be smart, clever, and plugged into this semester's themes rather than AI slop.

 **DUE: FILM REVIEW**